JamesDavidMorris/Windows10Clone/README.md

 You can access the running application [here](https://windows10clone.onrender.com/).
 This link allows you to explore all of the current features implemented of the Windows 10 Clone live.

+*Functionality is subject to change as the project develops.*

 ## Screenshot

 ![Screenshot of Windows 10 Clone](screenshot.png)

+## Project Goals

+- Achieve a user experience as close to the base Windows UI as possible.
+- Implement a functional and persistent file structure with an explorer.
+- Develop applications like Notepad, Calculator and Photo Viewer.
+- Create a C# Web REST API serving Swagger docs as the backend.
+- Integrate Windows UI elements such as the Control Panel and other system screens.
+- Ensure a consistent user experience across varying screen sizes.

 ## Planned Features